GMT-458-Web-GIS/geogame-Adilhan11/README.md

   - Displaying the score and remaining time.
   - Changing the background color based on user answers.
   - Updating the map marker positions.
+  - If the users can completed the one region get +1 minutes

 ## Interactivity and Complexity
 - The game incorporates: